EPFL-LQM/gpvmc/README.md

         :~/.../sourcedir/build$ make
         :~/.../sourcedir/build$ make install
 This produces the "vmc" executable and installs python packages (in the installation directory) that you can use for postprocessing (Make sure python knows where to find them).
+5. The documentation may optionally be built as well by :~/.../sourcedir/build$ make doc

 ##Run
 The "vmc" executable, if called without arguments, will list all the possible options.
 A typical example would be: